BattModels/ArtemisUsers/index.md

 # Welcome!

-Arjuna is a multi-departmental CPU and GPU computing cluster.
+Artemis is a multi-departmental CPU and GPU computing cluster.
 Here you can find documentation about what Arjuna is and how to use it.

 ## User Accounts